 - Preference is given to first-time ARLIS/NA annual conference attendees.

 - Preference is given to applicants actively participating in the conference, such as a speaker, moderator, recorder, or committee member.

 Conditions of the Award

-- Award recipients must commit to some level of conference involvement, which could include, but is not limited to, participation as a speaker, moderator, committee member, recorder, or volunteer with the local arrangements committee.
+- Award recipients must commit to some level of conference involvement, which may include, but is not limited to, participation as a speaker, moderator, committee member, recorder, or volunteer with the local arrangements committee.

 Any questions about the award application, requirements, procedure, etc. may be submitted to Helen Lueders, Chair, Lois Swan Jones Professional Development Award committee: email@example.com.

 The 2019 LSJ Professional Development Award committee includes: